-All of the above are independent, treatable conditions, that a great many of FMers have, as what we call, Primary conditions, meaning, it came first.
-Like me for example, I am Primary Osteoarthritis, with, TMJ, Costochondritis and Carpal tunnel.
+All of the above are independent, treatable conditions that a great many of FMers have as Primary conditions, meaning, it came first.
+Like me for example, I am Primary Osteoarthritis, with TMJ, Costochondritis and Carpal tunnel.
 Now, each of these things, came into being, long before a diagnosis of FM was ever reached.
 In the case of Osteoarthritis, that was first seen when I was just 17 years old. ( According to studies, such early onset of arthritis in FMers, is a common event )

 about me ... since these issues are so common to us with FM, I feel it

 to discuss some of the issues and treatments that are common to all of

 the above, and how they can interact with FM.

 "Osteoarthritis (OA, also known as degenerative arthritis, degenerative joint disease), is a clinical syndrome in which low-grade inflammation results in pain in the joints, caused by abnormal wearing of the cartilage that covers and acts as a cushion inside joints and destruction or decrease of synovial fluid that lubricates those joints.
 As the bone surfaces become less well protected by cartilage, the patient experiences pain upon weight bearing, including walking and standing.
 Due to decreased movement because of the pain, regional muscles may atrophy and ligaments may become more lax.
 OA is the most common form of arthritis.